gsandeep1231/Udacity-CarND-Vehicle-Detection/README.md

 As mentioned in the lecture videos, I used heatmap to get rid of false positives.
 I created a global variable that could store hot_windows (windows where cars appear) for the last 8 frames.
 It then combines these videos from previous 8 frames and generates a heat map.
 Since I am combining lot of previous frames, this gives less flickering results.
 I then thresholded that map to identify vehicle positions.
 I then used scipy.ndimage.measurements.label() to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of scipy.ndimage.measurements.label() and the bounding boxes then overlaid on the last frame of video:
+####Here are eight frames and their corresponding heatmaps:

+####Here is the output of scipy.ndimage.measurements.label() on the integrated heatmap from all eight frames:

+####Here is the resulting bounding boxes are drawn onto the last frame in the series:

+###Discussion
+Running the model on video file took a very long time.
+This will be the major improvement to do.
+Because when running the actual self driving model, we will be running it on live video stream and we cannot risk any delay in the output.
+It needs to be almost instantaneous.
+I will have to improve my feature selection and sliding window technique to reduce the run time a lot.
+I also notice sometimes the pipeline recognizes notcar features in the video as car, this could be due to poor classifier, so I will need to improve my classifier further to increase accuracy, may be gather more training data too.